Digital Cinematography – The Basics

 Resolution

-Although many higher end cameras can shoot up to 4K, 6K and even 8K, none of this resolutions matter unless you’re going to project what you shoot on a giant movie theater screen.
+Although many higher-end cameras (and even phones) can shoot up to 4K, 6K, and even 8K, none of these resolutions matter unless you’re going to project what you shoot on a giant movie theater screen.
 For digital video and DSLR, we’re going to stick to 1080p/HD.
 This means you will be shooting an image with 1920 x 1080 pixels.
 On a small screen, this resolution is sufficient for most digital video.

 Lenses/Focal Length